 Do not fertilize the plants during the first year in their new environment.
-After one year of growth, use a balanced fertilizer containing Zinc such as Master Nursery Fruit Tree and Vine Food.
+After one year of growth, use a balanced fertilizer containing zinc such as Master Nursery® Fruit Tree and Vine Food.
 Apply the fertilizer three times a year (Valentine’s Day, Memorial Day and Labor Day) in the amount listed on the package.
-Plants in containers should be fertilized monthly (about 3 tbs).
+Plants in containers should be fertilized monthly (about three tablespoons).

 Irrigate the newly planted tree for about half an hour, once a week.
 Before irrigating during the third week, check the soil for moisture at the 12”-16” level.
 You may have to use a soil probe or dig a hole to check for moisture.
 If the soil is dry, increase the irrigation, but if the soil is moist, wait another week before watering the tree.
 The berm should hold the water at about the drip line of the tree.
 As the tree grows, the berm will have to be moved out.

 Avocado flowers appear in January.
 Some varieties shed pollen in the afternoon and can only be pollinated in the morning (type A) while others shed pollen in the morning and can only be pollinated in the afternoon (type B).
 A single avocado tree will bear fruit but will be more productive if both type A and B varieties are present.

 The varieties “Mexicola” and “Mexicola Grande” are type A which are the hardiest, most resistant to low temperatures.
 The variety “Bacon” is a type B and is also hardy for the Bay Area.